ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Handle-based Attestation {#handles-sec}

-Handles, described in {{handles}}, can be tampered with, dropped, delayed and reordered by an attacker.
+Handles, described in {{epochfreshness}}, can be tampered with, dropped, delayed and reordered by an attacker.

 An attacker could be either external or belong to the distribution group, for